julianjear/personal-site-1/src/data/about.md

 # Fun facts

-- I am a bundle of fun 😝
+- I am a first-generation immigrant from [Medellín] (https://en.wikipedia.org/wiki/Medell%C3%ADn), Colombia.
+I visit Medellín every Christmas (except for the year with COVID in it).
-- I played the violin in middle school and loved it.
+- I played the violin in middle school and loved it!
 - I am extremely health conscious and you'll find me eating plants most of the time.
 Okay... maybe that's not too fun but the energy that I get from being healthy definitely allows me to have soooooo much more fun!
-- I am a first-generation immigrant from [Medellín] (https://en.wikipedia.org/wiki/Medell%C3%ADn), Colombia.
-I visit Medellín every Christmas (except for the year with COVID in it).

 # I dream of